HildoBijl/stepwise/frontend/src/ui/README.md

 ## Contents

+- [eduTools](./eduTools/) has all components related to the functionality of educational purposes.
+Think of tools to load exercises, recommend skills, and so forth.
-- [edu](./edu/) has all components related to educational purposes.
-For skills there are theory pages, and for exercises there are the actual exercise components.
+- [eduContents](./eduContents/) has all components related to educational contents.
+This includes the theory pages and exercises corresponding to skills.
 - [pages](./pages/) has various pages that can be rendered.
 These pages then display some of the earlier mentioned components.
 - [admin](./admin/) has pages and tools related to the administrator functionalities of the website.